HashimTheArab/FBI-Bot/README.md

  - Web Commands
    - [x] Ask
      - Fetches answer for a question from WolframAlpha
+   - [x] Lookup
+     - Fetches information on an Xbox account
    - [ ] Urban
      - Fetches a definition from the Urban Dictionary
  - Minecraft Commands